Job Summary

 - Follows Lab Quality Improvement Plan.

-- Performs all routine lab procedures.
+- Performs all routine lab procedures

 - Performs other duties as requested by the Lab Manager.